KO112/KO/README.md

 - Make class for single column summary, and a list of them(?)
 - For printing, change from tibble to something easier to read in bulk, maybe multiple columns
 - Test new values in dataDict
-- Add colHash, maybe use constructor for both colTables/colHash
+- Add colHash/colMode, maybe use constructor for all col(...)
-- Change message to crayon::green
-  - Need to update tests